RTEMS/rtems-docs/eng/req/items.rst

 Interface Item Type
 ^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``interface``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``interface``.
 This set of attributes specifies an interface specification item.
 Interface items shall specify the interface of the software product to other software products and the hardware.
 Use :ref:`SpecTypeInterfaceDomainItemType` items to specify interface domains, for example the :term:`API`, C language, compiler, interfaces to the implementation, and the hardware.
 All explicit attributes shall be specified.